w3f/Grants-Program/applications/dgov-proposal-standard.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

+With battle hardened experience from Edgeware, one of the most active proposal and governance system within the substrate ecosystem, we have developed some insight to improve the proposal process.

+Currently, off-chain governance and proposal platforms like Commonwealth enable a convenient option for communities.
+However, storing the entire historical proposal data on a centralised platform is a governance risk to communities who value sovereignty, as the proposal history is stuck within a centralised off-chain system.
+There is also no API for another team in the community to leverage the data, and make their own interface / tools, which forms an unecessary monopoly on the data.
+Proposals are also an essential part of a community, as it is the core records which unlocks funding from the treasury.
+The verification and preservation of this data is essential to just distribution of a cryptocurrency, and also in some cases justify inflation of the cryptocurrency to fund human endevour.

+Human interface and collective intellegince is stored in centralised servers.
+How can the mos timportant of our communications apparatus.

+Honoring of ongoing funding and proposal as evidence.

+The solution is DGov on-chain proposal system (first remarks, then pallets) and well documented and easy to use API.

+We will store key proposal data on-chain linked to IPFS, protecting the version history.

+The API opens up access to other teams and platforms to use the data in useful ways that benefit the community.

+Secondly, proposals that unlock funding are an essential part of a and the feedback are essential part of a proposal process, the version history is something that should be preserved.

 Please provide the following: